Choose Strong Passwords and Keep Them Safe

 An unauthorized person can use these passwords to access files and data, including your personal information (e.g., bank, benefits, health, financial aid), email, academic work, or University private data (e.g., student grades, birth dates, protected health information, proprietary research).
 They can also send malicious email impersonating you.

-So what makes a strong password and how can you protect it?
+So what makes a strong password, passphrase, or pin, and how can you protect it?

 A password or passphrase can include letters, numbers, special characters (including spaces).
-Passphrases are phrases and sometimes are from a favorite song lyric or quote.
-A strong password or passphrase uses a combination of length and character types, while a strong passphrase uses length and uniqueness of the words.
+Passphrases are words strung together into a phrase.
+A strong password uses a combination of length and character types, while a strong passphrase uses length and uniqueness of the words.

-For mobile devices, use a complex password, complex drawn pattern, or fingerprint instead of a simple 4 digit pin.
+For mobile devices, use a complex password/pasphrase, complex drawn pattern, or fingerprint instead of a simple 4 digit pin.

 - Password: a!Phab3T (the word alphabet with other characters)

 - Passphrase: supermanismyhero OR funnydrinkorange

 - Pin: 689174

 - Passwords, or passphrases of 8-15 characters need to include at least 3 of the following types of characters: